What’s big and heavy and gray --- and no one’s talking about it?

-The obvious but uncomfortable things no one wants to talk about.
+The elephants are the obvious but uncomfortable things no one wants to talk about:

-Why not?
-B ecause we feel that if we bring it up, it makes it more real.
+Why do we avoid these conversations?
+Because we feel that if we bring it up, it makes it more real.
 If we acknowledge it, then we’ll have to deal with it.
 We have to face the conflict, or make the change, or deal with the wrath.

-We’ve got to have the courage to name the elephant and take meaningful steps to get rid of it.
+We’ve got to have the courage to face the elephant and take meaningful steps to get rid of it.

 Here are 5 tips for how to handle the elephants in the room:

 First, make sure it’s an elephant!
 Don’t just assume the issue is well known and avoided by all.
-Do a little homework first.
+Do a little research first.